-To be eligible to register, internationally qualified nurses seeking to practice in Australia must satisfy five criteria determined by the NMBA.
-These five criteria require the applicant to:
+To be eligible to register, internationally qualified nurses seeking to practice in Australia must satisfy a number of requirements determined by the NMBA.
+Applicants are required to provide evidence which:

-- 1. establish identity - 2. meet current English language proficiency standards - 3. meet current Australian nursing education standards - 4. provide evidence of recency of nursing practice - 5. provide evidence of 'fitness to practice' nursing in Australia.
+- 1. establishes identity - 2. meets the current English language proficiency registration standard - 3. meets the current Australian nursing education standards - 4. confirms recency of nursing practice - 5. meets the current criminal history registration standard - 6. confirms fitness to practice nursing in Australia.

-ANMAC uses the Accreditation Standards for Entry Programs for Internationally Qualified Registered Nurses (EPIQ-RN) who want to register in Australia to assess education providers and programs.
-The objective of the EPIQ-RN programs is to ensure graduates can meet NMBA-approved competencies to practice in the Australian health care setting.
-The standards must therefore articulate desired competency outcomes of entry level registered nurse programs.
+ANMAC uses the Accreditation Standards for Entry Programs for Internationally Qualified Registered Nurses (EPIQ RN) to assess education providers and programs of study.
+The objective of the EPIQ RN Accreditation Standards is to ensure graduates can meet NMBA approved National Competency Standards for the Registered Nurse in the Australian health-care setting.
+The standards must therefore articulate desired outcomes of entry level registered nurse programs.

 The Australian regulatory environment in which nurses are registered and programs of study are accredited and delivered has undergone significant change.
 Higher education regulation and quality assurance have also been transformed.
 National reforms in health policy, governance and funding have also been implemented.
-These changes form the basis for developing the EPIQ-RN Accreditation Standards.
+These changes form the basis for developing the EPIQ RN Accreditation Standards.